 - This has happened numerous times on The Archers, as it is such a Long Runner that actors are often in it for long enough to become elderly.
 Usually the death is offstage, but relatively soon after the actor's own death; a notable exception was Nelson Gabriel's death, which occurred after the character had been a tax exile for some time, still talked about by the other characters but not appearing.

 - Similar Polish radio dramas Matysiakowie and W Jezioranach had done this a lot of times.
 Averted in many cases since the '90s by using The Other Darrin.

 - After Barton Yarborough died of a heart attack, his characters on Dragnet and One Man's Family were written out of their respective stories (Dragnet's Romero even dying of an offscreen heart attack).

-- The As Told by Ginger episode "No Hope for Courtney'' was rewritten mid-production after the death of Kathleen Freeman so that her character Ms. Gordon would be dead as well, a dedication to Freeman would also appear at the end of the episode.
+- The As Told by Ginger episode "No Hope for Courtney" was rewritten mid-production after the death of Kathleen Freeman so that her character Ms. Gordon would be dead as well, a dedication to Freeman would also appear at the end of the episode.

-- On Family Guy, Peter's mother Thelma died following the death of Phyllis Diller.
+- Peter's mother Thelma died following the 2012 death of Phyllis Diller.